zzonyo/trust-docs-test/source/index.html.md

 API Key Permission: Trade

 Parent user is able to set tradable market for a batch of sub users through this endpoint.
+By default, sub user’s trading permission in spot market is activated.

 ###HTTP Request